When To Breed a Border Terrier?

 This will give her body time to mature and be better able to handle the stress of pregnancy and childbirth.

-What Are The Health risks of Breeding Border Terriers?
+What Are The Health Risks of Breeding Border Terriers?

 There are some health risks associated with breeding Border Terriers.
 These include:

--Hip dysplasia: This is a condition that causes the hip joint to develop abnormally, which can lead to pain and lameness.
+Hip dysplasia: This is a condition that causes the hip joint to develop abnormally, which can lead to pain and lameness.

 -Patellar luxation: This is a condition in which the kneecap slides out of place, causing pain and lameness.